AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-8-26.md

 ---

-Streams are one of Node.js's superpowers.
+Streams are one of Nodejs's superpowers.
 Once you understand them, you can process files of any size, handle real-time data, and build memory-efficient applications that scale beautifully.

 The key is thinking in terms of data flow rather than data storage.
 Let the data stream through your application like water through pipes!